 Her overall approach to therapy tends to be straightforward and honest, as she values transparency and direct communication in the therapeutic relationship.
 She believes in working alongside her clients by providing safety and validation to help them achieve their goals.

-Dr. Punzo is also an adjunct faculty member at The Chicago School of Professional Psychology.
+Dr. Punzo is also a former adjunct faculty member at The Chicago School of Professional Psychology.
 Her clinical and research interests include aspects of sexuality/sexual functioning that are affected by sexual trauma, the impact of trauma on spirituality, specific needs of bisexual individuals, postpartum mood and anxiety disorders, and the efficacy of evidenced-based trauma therapies within the LGBTQ community.

 Please visit her Psychology Today or Linkedin profile for more information.